Law & Order: Special Victims Unit season 6: Guest stars

 In the season premiere "Birthright", Lea Thompson starred as a mother who lets her maternal instincts go out of control.
 Her character arranged for the kidnapping of a girl played by Abigail Breslin.
 Neal Baer opined in an interview that "The premiere with Lea Thompson really moved people."
 In the same interview, Baer said "The one with Ming Na was beautifully made.
 It gave you a sense of Chinatown that you don't usually see on TV."
 In "Debt", Ming-Na played a woman who gets in over her head with a Chinese gang specializing in smuggling and extortion.

 The third episode "Obscene" starred Lewis Black as a shock jock whose right to free speech comes under attack.
 This is prompted by an overprotective mother played by Dana Delany.
 SVU writers had been asking Delany to do a show for years and wrote the part with her in mind.
 According to Delany, "It deals with First Amendment rights and a Howard Stern type character.
 I think it presents both sides of the argument well."
 Kyle MacLachlan starred in the episode "Conscience" as a grieving father who notices an opportunity to eliminate a sociopath.
 MacLachlan later pointed out "I took matters into my own hands and actually got away with it which was one of the few times on SVU that that happens."

 The episode "Charisma" saw Jeff Kober play a lying and manipulative cult leader.
 Mariska Hargitay described his character as "The most charismatic, genius-like serial-killer-cult-leader that doesn't think he's doing anything wrong."
 For her performance in "Weak", Amanda Plummer won the Primetime Emmy Award for Outstanding Guest Actress in a Drama Series.
 Plummer played Miranda Cole, a paranoid schizophrenic who struggles to recount the details of her rape.
 Dallas Roberts (who would later guest star as Dr. Gregory Yates in Season 16 and Season 17) played her attacker.
 In "Contagious", child actress Jennette McCurdy played Holly Purcell, a traumatized nine-year-old rape victim.
-For an interview in 2008, McCurdy wrote "My favorite job to this day has been Law and Order: SVU.
+For an interview in 2008, McCurdy wrote "My favorite job to this day has been Law & Order: Special Victims Unit.
 I played a girl who had been badly abused, so the part involved lots of crying and seriousness."